Pediatric Surgery Guide

 Even though this is a routine procedure, surgery can be scary for kids (and their loved ones!).
 Talking with children about what it will be like can help assuage any fears.
 Parents and caregivers should always feel free to reach out to their care team with specific questions or concerns.

 A 1-3 year old child may not be able to be prepared for surgery, per se, although a Certified Child Life Specialist can see some as needed. life can see some as needed.
-Parents need to provide love and a sense of safety, since they can’t explain what is happening to a young child.
+Parents need to provide love and a sense of safety since they can’t explain what is happening to a young child.

 4. Can they eat beforehand?
 Should they stay hydrated?

 In general, the stomach must be completely empty for the day of the procedure, so your child may feel a little dehydrated by the time of arrival to the operating room.
 A nurse will give specific directions tailored to your child’s procedure before it’s scheduled.
 Generally, most children will have to stop all eating and most drinking the night before.
 Clear liquids may be allowed up to one or two hours before the procedure.
 These must be liquids that you can easily see through.
-One tip to note is considering water or apple juice only.
+One tip to note is to consider water or apple juice only.

 5. Do you have any tips for easing both parent and child’s anxiety leading up to the procedure?